Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/deploy_changes_success_EO.png)

 Awesome!
 Now we can click on the link outputted in our terminal and see our brand new *Hello World* website deployed using the AWS CDK.
-> :bulb: Curious about the error.html document we references in our S3 bucket configuration?
+> :bulb:*Tip:* Curious about the error.html document we references in our S3 bucket configuration?
 Append error.html to the end of our S3 Website URL and see what happens.
 Because we correctly configured our S3 Bucket construct, our bucket is already set up to route web traffic as if it was a traditional web server.
 If a user enters an invalid URL, they will be redirected to either the index.html or error.html files we deployed to our bucket using CDK.

 ![img](readme-assets/website_hello_world_EO.png) ![img](readme-assets/error_page_EO.png)